rbind/blog.jemu.name/content/posts/2019/2019-09-05-bookdown-is-neat-and-automation-is-hard/index.md

 I think.
 I might change my mind later [^mind].

 [^mind]: **2020-03-11**: I did.
-My most recent overhaul of a similiar setup calls a script to download [the Adobe Source Pro fonts](https://fonts.adobe.com/fonts/source-sans) because it was starting to get _really_ messy.
+My most recent overhaul of a similar setup calls a script to download [the Adobe Source Pro fonts](https://fonts.adobe.com/fonts/source-sans) because it was starting to get _really_ messy.

 Regarding the Fira fonts, I should mention that I had to install the `firasans` package manually from GitHub as it's not on CRAN, and for some reason the `Remotes:` field in `DESCRIPTION` wasn't enough to convince travis to install it for me: